 What Happened To Jordan Edwards?
-The Black Teenager Was Unarmed
+The Black Teen Was Unarmed

 It's happened yet again: an unarmed black teen named Jordan Edwards was fatally shot by a police officer on Saturday, and there are already inconsistencies with the police department's official account of what led to the tragedy.
 15-year-old Edwards was in a vehicle leaving a Dallas house party on Saturday night with four others.
 Police investigating a noise and underage drinking complaint arrived at the scene, and minutes later, an officer shot Edwards in the head through the front passenger window as the car he was in drove away.

 On Sunday, Balch Springs Police Chief Jonathan Haber claimed that the vehicle in which Edwards and the other teens were in had backed toward the officers "in an aggressive manner."
 He retracted his description of the events on Monday, stating that police video showed the opposite of what he'd originally claimed — the car had, in fact, been moving away from the officers, rather than toward them.
 "I'm saying after reviewing the video that I don't believe that it met our core values," Haber said of the officer's actions during a press conference.